thescubageek/expensive_math/README.md

 Perfect for developers who think their math operations aren't nearly **expensive, slow, or carbon-intensive enough**.
 Finally, a way to make your calculator app require an internet connection and a monthly subscription to OpenAI!

+## Features

+- ✅ Replaces all basic mathematical operators with OpenAI API calls
+- ✅ Supports addition, subtraction, multiplication, division, exponentiation, and modulo
+- ✅ Supports comparison operators
+- ✅ Works with integers, floats, rationals, and complex numbers
+- ✅ Configurable LLM endpoint and model
+- ✅ Dry run mode for testing without API calls or costs
+- ✅ Guaranteed to be slower and more expensive than regular math
+- ✅ Perfect for burning through your API quota
+- ✅ Might cost you your job

+## Why?

+Great question!
+Here are some compelling reasons to use ExpensiveMath:

+1. **Cost Optimization**: Why spend $0.00 on CPU cycles when you can spend $0.002 per calculation?
+2. **Latency Enhancement**: Transform microsecond operations into multi-second adventures
+3. **Carbon Footprint Maximization**: Ensure your simple arithmetic contributes to global warming
+4. **Dependency Injection**: Add network dependencies to the most basic operations
+5. **Debugging Complexity**: Turn `2 + 2 = 4` into a distributed systems problem
+6. **Rate Limiting Fun**: Experience the joy of being throttled while calculating your grocery bill

 ## Installation

 Add this line to your application's Gemfile: